FAQs

 In all we do, we are committed to responsible land use and believe that the development and commercial delivery of utility-scale solar farms can be achieved in harmony with their surroundings.

-For more information, please visit the Island Green Power website at: https://www.islandgp.com/
+For more information, please visit the Island Green Power website at: www.islandgp.com

-The electricity generated by the solar park is expected to be exported to the national grid at Melksham substation by installing an underground cable.
-This electrical connection will form part of the design for the project.
+• The solar park is located entirely within the administrative boundary of Wiltshire.
+It is proposed as being built across five sites comprising approximately 878 hectares (2,169 acres) located to the north of the M4, southwest of Malmesbury.
+The electricity generated by the solar park is expected to be exported to the national grid at Melksham Substation by installing an underground cable.
+This electrical connection will form part of the design for the Project.

 • We have secured a connection agreement with National Grid for the electricity generated by Lime Down Solar Park to be exported into the national electricity transmission system via its existing Melksham substation.

-Our indicative timeline can be found on The Development Process page here.
+Our indicative timeline can be found on The Development Process webpage linked here.

 • Lime Down Solar Park will provide a significant amount of clean electricity for business and homes in the region, supporting national and regional aims to decarbonise our electricity systems and bolster our energy security.